Richemont

 Compagnie Financière Richemont SA, commonly known as Richemont, is a Switzerland-based luxury goods holding company founded in 1988 by South African businessman Johann Rupert.
 Through its various subsidiaries, Richemont produces and sells jewellery, watches, leather goods, pens, firearms, clothing, and accessories.
 Richemont is publicly traded as CFR on the SIX Swiss Exchange and the JSE.

-The brands it owns include A. Lange & Söhne, Alaïa, AZ Factory, Baume & Mercier, Buccellati, Cartier, Chloé, Delvaux, Dunhill, IWC Schaffhausen, Jaeger-LeCoultre, Montblanc, Mr Porter, Net-a-Porter, Panerai, Piaget, Peter Millar, Purdey, Roger Dubuis, Serapian, The Outnet, TimeVallée, Vacheron Constantin, Van Cleef & Arpels, Vhernier, Watchfinder & Co., and Yoox.
+The brands it owns include A. Lange & Söhne, Alaïa, AZ Factory, Buccellati, Cartier, Chloé, Delvaux, Dunhill, IWC Schaffhausen, Jaeger-LeCoultre, Montblanc, Mr Porter, Net-a-Porter, Panerai, Piaget, Peter Millar, Purdey, Roger Dubuis, Serapian, The Outnet, TimeVallée, Vacheron Constantin, Van Cleef & Arpels, Vhernier, Watchfinder & Co., and Yoox.

 As of August 2025, Compagnie Financière Richemont S.A. was the fourth-largest corporation by market capitalization in the Swiss Market Index.

 History

 Johann Rupert founded Compagnie Financière Richemont S.A. when he spun off the international assets of Rembrandt Group Ltd. (now Remgro Limited), a South Africa-based company founded in the 1940s by his father, Anton Rupert.
 The division, originally founded on 5 March 1979 as Intercontinental Mining and Resources S.A., was later renamed IMR Group S.A. on 31 March 1987 and finally Richemont S.A. on 17 August 1988.
 The spin-off was completed on 20 September 1988.
 The luxury goods investments of Rembrandt Group combined with Rothmans International formed the initial group of Richemont subsidiaries.

 In October 2008, the Group divested all of its remaining interests in the tobacco industry.

 As of 2014, Richemont is the second-largest luxury goods company in the world after LVMH.

 In 2015, Richemont's Net-a-Porter Group was merged with the YOOX Group in an all-share transaction.
 In August 2022, Richemont announced the prospective sale of a 47.5% stake in Yoox Net-a-Porter (YNAP) to Farfetch in exchange for Farfetch shares, and the sale of a 3.2% stake to Mohamed Alabbar.
 In January 2024, Farfetch was acquired by Korean e-commerce company Coupang, and delisted, which ended Richemont's planned sale of the YNAP majority stake.

 In 2018, Jérôme Lambert was named CEO of Richemont Group.

 The compensation of the Richemont group's executives increased by an average of 14% in 2018.

+In March 2023, Richemont launched Enquirus.com to combat jewelry and watch theft.

 In July 2023, Richemont acquired a 70% stake in Italian shoemaker Gianvito Rossi.

 As of October 2023, Compagnie Financière Richemont S.A. was the sixth-largest corporation by market capitalization in the Swiss Market Index.

-In May 2024, Nicolas Bos, the head of Van Cleef & Arpels was appointed CEO effective June 1 2024, replacing Jérôme Lambert.
-Jérôme Lambert would stay at Richemont Group as Chief Operating Officer reporting to Bos.
+In May 2024, Nicolas Bos, the head of Van Cleef & Arpels was appointed CEO effective 1 June 2024, replacing Jérôme Lambert.
+Lambert would stay at Richemont as chief operating officer reporting to Bos.

 In May 2024, Richemont acquired Italian jewellery brand Vhernier for an undisclosed sum.